 Studies have shown that birds of prey are effective in controlling the number of rodents in Ireland.
 Their presence in farms and game bird populations has a significant impact on pest control, demonstrating their importance in maintaining ecological balance.

 The diet of these birds reflects their role as pest control agents.
+Birds of prey eat a variety of animals, including crows and hares, which helps regulate populations and maintain ecological balance.
 By managing the food source and pushing pests back to natural foraging, their feeding habits contribute to the maintenance of a healthy and balanced ecosystem.

 Encounters with Birds of Prey: Ethical Birdwatching Guidelines